-This 5th Edition features several key additions and changes.
-First, a new chapter on person-centered analyses, including cluster analysis and latent class analysis (LCA) has been added (Chapter 16).
-Person-centered analysis is an important alternative to the more commonly used variable-centered analyses (e.g., t tests, ANOVA, regression) and is gaining popularity in social-science research.
-Next, the chapter on non-parametric statistics (Chapter 14) was enhanced significantly with in-depth descriptions of Mann-Whitney U, Kruskall-Wallace, and Wilcoxon Signed-Rank analyses.
-These non-parametric statistics are important alternatives to statistics that rely on normally distributed data.
-This new edition also includes more information about the assumptions of various statistics, including a detailed explanation of the assumptions and consequences of violating the assumptions of regression (Chapter 13).
-There is more information provided about the importance of the normal distribution in statistics (Chapters 4 and 7).
-Finally, each of the last nine chapters includes an example from the real world of research that employs the statistic, or statistics, covered in the chapter.
-Altogether, these improvements provide important foundational information about how inferential statistics work and additional statistical tools that are commonly used by researchers in the social sciences.
+Thoroughly updated throughout, this edition features several key additions and changes.
+First, a new chapter on person-centered analyses, including cluster analysis and latent class analysis (LCA) has been added, providing an important alternative to the more commonly used variable-centered analyses (e.g., t tests, ANOVA, regression).
+Next, the chapter on non-parametric statistics has been enhanced with in-depth descriptions of Mann-Whitney U, Kruskall-Wallace, and Wilcoxon Signed-Rank analyses, in addition to the detailed discussion of the Chi-square statistic found in the previous version.
+These non-parametric statistics are widely used when dealing with non-normally-distributed data.
+This edition also includes more information about the assumptions of various statistics, including a detailed explanation of the assumptions and consequences of violating the assumptions of regression, as well as more coverage of the normal distribution in statistics.
+Finally, the book features a multitude of real-world examples throughout to aid student understanding, and provides them with a solid understanding of how inferential statistics work and which additional statistical tools are commonly used by researchers in the social sciences.

 Statistics in Plain English is suitable for a wide range of readers, including students taking their first statistics course, professionals who want to refresh their statistical memory, and undergraduate or graduate students who need a concise companion to a more complicated text used in their class.
 The text works as a standalone or as a supplement and covers a range of statistical concepts from descriptive statistics to factor analysis and person-centered analyses.